cypherium/tech_archive/DataStructure.md

 # Cypherium Data Structures

-Description of the core data strctures of the Cypherium blockchain
+Description of the core data structures of the Cypherium blockchain

 ## Hash
 Cypherium uses double SHA-3 hash